 - In the episode "Hollywood Babylon" of Supernatural, this is lampshaded when a network executive says he wants to see more color in the dailies and the director points out they are filming a horror movie, the executive says "And who says horror has to be dark?
 It's sort of depressing.
 Don't you think?"

-- Averted in WHO dunnit.
+- Averted in Who Dunnit.
 When Nick goes into the basement of Tony's Palace, he gets ambushed by an axe-welding attacker.
 Nick narrowly dodges the blow and gives chase, starting Basement Multiball.

 - At Universal Studios' Halloween Horror Nights event, several haunted houses have attempted (not always successfully) at making completely dark environments.